NHTSA: Broader Tire Recall Possible

 ``We believe that the scope of the recall is appropriate.
 We are still working very closely with NHTSA on this investigation,″ McCafferty said. ``We still haven’t determined that a problem exists with these tires, we’ve just determined that the problems are of higher instances than with other lines.″

-Ford executives said it was irresponsible to call for a wider recall when the companies already are straining to meet demand.
+Ford executives said it was irresponsible to call for a wider recall when the companies were straining to meet demand now.
 All data point to the one recalled tire size as the source of the complaints, they said.